vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-search-results-page-with-multiple-layouts.md

     | `ListSummary` | `product-summary.shelf#listLayout` block |
     | `GridSummary` | `product-summary.shelf` block            |

-3. Define the default layout i.e. which layout will be first presented to your users using the `defaultGalleryLayout` prop, from the `search-result-layout.mobile` and `search-result-layout.desktop` blocks:
+3. Define the default layout, i.e., which layout will be first presented to customers, using the `defaultGalleryLayout` prop from the `search-result-layout.mobile` and `search-result-layout.desktop` blocks:

     ```json
     "search-result-layout.desktop": {